 Increase the civic engagement and capacity of vulnerable population youth.

 The Institute for Youth Health and Development operates on the belief that in order to effectively target and serve a population, the population absolutely must be a part of the conversation.
-We strongly believe in youth as a competency instead of an incompetency.
+We strongly advocate for the recognition of ‘youth’ as a competency

 We hope to bridge the gap in communication between the health, settlement, and youth sectors, working to highlight the inequitable experiences of these youth in the Canadian healthcare system, eradicating barriers to access, and creating effective allyship within the diverse Toronto youth community.
 Intersectionality minded & culturally-informed design will be at the forefront of all of our work, as well as peer to peer mentorship.